Dr. Joel Miller

 Recent & Key Publications

-Miller, J. & Chillar*, V. (in press).
+Miller, J. & Chillar*, V. (2021).
 Do police body-worn cameras reduce citizen fatalities?
 Results of a

 country-wide natural experiment.
 Journal of Quantitative Criminology.